 3. Use Auto-Fill: Utilize cloud eCommerce software to auto-fill information for return customers or based on browser settings.
 This includes a customer’s first and last name, billing and shipping address, email, and saved payment options for a faster purchasing experience.

 4. Clearly Articulate Expectations: When a customer is ready to make a purchase, have a progress bar to show how many steps to complete the purchase.
 A progress bar will distinctly communicate the customer’s position in the sales funnel and the number of steps left.
 In addition, with eCommerce merchandising software, make sure that during each step all the product and delivery information is displayed clearly.
 This will ensure trust and ease in the buyer’s decision to purchase from your online store.

 5. Order Confirmation: Sending your customers a confirmation email regarding their purchase details is another best business practice.
 Communicate regularly on when an item is getting ready for delivery and other key milestones leading up to fulfillment.

 Websites see a 28% increase in conversion rates when using a checkout progress bar. (bouncepilot)

 11. Customer Management

-eCommerce sites should have a dashboard for customers to create, view, and manage their account.
+An eCommerce customer portal should have a dashboard for customers to create, view, and manage their accounts.
 Retailers that put control and information into their customers’ hands increase satisfaction.
 Click To TweetCustomer Accounts can help foster repeat sales while building a better customer relationship.
 By creating an account, customers are able to view open orders, order history, check on the delivery status, update a delivery date, and save payment and shipping methods.
 This allows for a faster checkout experience.

 Saved Shopping Carts: Allow customers to continue their shopping experience when they return to your site.
 Saving user sessions allows the customer to access the products they were interested in without having to search for them again.
 They can also access this cart in a store.